jasongraham/oldblog/_posts/2011-1-16-gnome_keyring_with_msmtp_imapfilter_offlineimap.markdown

 [gnome keyring]:http://en.wikipedia.org/wiki/GNOME_Keyring

-A gnome-keyring patch for msmtp has [already been integrated][msmtp-gnome] into the `msmtp-gnome` package in the repositories, and a nice [script][msmtp-keyring-script] to add the appropriate data to the keyring exists.
+A gnome-keyring patch for msmtp has [already been integrated][msmtp-gnome] into the `msmtp-gnome` package in the Ubuntu repositories, and a nice [script][msmtp-keyring-script] to add the appropriate data to the keyring exists.
 Another great post I found explains how to [integrate offlineimap with gnome-keyring][offlineimap-gnome-keyring] with a python helper script.
 It defines a couple functions that can pull the username and password directly within the configuration file.
 I've updated my own configuration files and tutorial in the previous post.

 [msmtp-gnome]:http://simple-and-basic.com/2008/10/using-msmtp-with-the-gnome-keyring.html
 [msmtp-keyring-script]:https://github.com/gaizka/misc-scripts/raw/master/msmtp/msmtp-gnome-tool.py